Adding interactivity to your Flutter app

 A stateless widget never changes.

-, and Text
+Icon, IconButton, and Text are

 examples of stateless widgets.
 Stateless widgets

-subclass StatelessWidget
+subclass StatelessWidget.

 A stateful widget is dynamic: for example,